RyanBuehler/ryanbuehler/README.md

 # Ryan Buehler - Code Samples and Portfolio
 ### 👋 Hello!
 Thank you for visiting my code samples!
-### I am currently a Junior Computer Science in Real-Time Interactive Simulation Student at DigiPen Institute of Technology and a passionate Video Game Programmer.
+### I am currently a Senior Computer Science in Real-Time Interactive Simulation Student at DigiPen Institute of Technology and a passionate Video Game Programmer.
 ### For brevity and your time, this portfolio will be kept as simple as possible.
 For source code and portfolio examples, please see below.

 ## [Academic Game Projects](https://github.com/RyanBuehler/ryanbuehler/blob/main/AcademicProjects.md)